thesephist/traceur/README.md

 # traceur 🔭

 Traceur (pronounced like _trace_ + _connoisseur_) is an experimental path tracing 3D renderer written in [Ink](https://github.com/thesephist/ink), a dynamically-typed, functional programming language I created.
+You can read more about Traceur in my [blog post about it](https://dotink.co/posts/traceur/) on the Ink language blog.

 ![Header image render](img/main.bmp)